MatuxGG/GLMod/README.md

 # GLMod

-GLMod is a mod to collect data for the website [Good Loss](https://goodloss.fr) inside the popular game Among Us.
+Among us GLMod is an open source mod that collects data inside the game to provide a complete match history and various stats on [Good Loss](https://goodloss.fr).

 # Downloads